bartonlp/bartonlp.com/README.md

 # This is the default for __www.bartonlp.com__

+This dirctory has *gitlog* which is created by the SiteClass framework before a push.
+Don't delete this file.

 This directory has a *index.html* file with a very sparse message.
 It also has a sub-directory *otherpages* which contains several programs that are used by several other of my domains.
 These are the file in the *otherpages* directory: